bigchaindb/bigchaindb/docs/source/clusters-feds/backup.md

 * RethinkDB also has [subcommands to import/export](https://gist.github.com/coffeemug/5894257) collections of JSON or CSV files.
 While one could use those for backup/restore, it wouldn't be very practical.

-## Backup by Copying RethinkDB Data Files

-It's _possible_ to back up a BigchainDB database by creating a copy of the RethinkDB data files (on all nodes, at roughly the same time).
-If you're curious about what's involved, see the [MongoDB documentation about "Backup by Copying Underlying Data Files"](https://docs.mongodb.com/manual/core/backups/#backup-with-file-copies).
-(Yes, that's documentation for MongoDB, but the principles are the same.)

 ## Client-Side Backup

 In the future, it will be possible for clients to query for the blocks containing the transactions they care about, and for the votes on those blocks.
 They could save a local copy of those blocks and votes.